tdecker91/srTimer/README.md

 Start/stop the timer by pressing the spacebar.
 Starting the timer again will restart the timer.

 ## Registering Listeners
-Listeners can be registered to receive events when the timer starts, stops, or is reset.
+Listeners can be registered to receive events when the timer starts, stops, or resets.
 This allows the timer to call your custom code to fit any of your application's needs.
 ```javascript
 SRModules.timer.addStopListener(function(e){